 About all the advantages that VR technology brings to medical treatment, this opportunity is still unavailable for many people because not many clinical facilities have enough financial resources to invest in the purchase of relevant VR equipment.

 As seen in the previous paragraph, VR is effective in coping with mental-oriented diseases.
 Another condition that VR can alleviate is autism.
 VR headsets are actively employed to help people afflicted with autism learn new things and get experiences that can be unavailable for them.

-For instance, children travel to different places in the world using VR sets and thereby can enjoy beautiful landscapes or know what it feels like diving, snorkeling and so on.
+For instance, children travel to different places in the world using VR sets and thereby can enjoy beautiful landscapes or know what it feels like diving, snorkelling and so on.

 The adoption of VR technology by numerous clinical facilities is also explained by the fact that the number of people suffering from anxiety is growing.
 The digital world gives plenty of opportunities but at the same time triggers various mental disorders resulting from loneliness, lack of communication, and constant pressure from social media.
 One such disorder is anxiety that can be treated with VR meditation.
 In that case, a patient is put into a calm and peaceful 3D environment that allows them to essentially reduce anxiety and even depression.